QlikFrancePlatform/qlik-embed-qfp/README.md

 This is the website for Qlik Sense Embed Objects.
 Check limitation to object with Qlik Embed html web tag, Nebular.js and Insight Advisor API.

+## Getting Started

+Before we get started, you'll need to install Node and npm (or Yarn).

 ## Contributing

 Add .env file with parameter